What is Impact Accounting?

 Avoided Emissions from Clean Energy Investments: Subtract the generator's emission rate from the relevant MER to the time and location, then multiply by generated energy

-How Carbon Matching Drives Impact
+How Impact Accounting Drives Impact

 The urgency of climate change demands that we prioritize clean energy investments that deliver the greatest possible decarbonization benefits to the grid.